Turkey says Haftar's decision to skip Libya truce deal shows who wants war

-ANKARA (Reuters) - Khalifa Haftar’s decision to not sign a ceasefire agreement with Libya’s internationally recognized government shows who wants war and who wants peace in the country, Turkish Foreign Minister Mevlut Cavusoglu said on Tuesday.
+ANKARA, Jan 14 (Reuters) - Khalifa Haftar’s decision to not sign a ceasefire agreement with Libya’s internationally recognised government shows who wants war and who wants peace in the country, Turkish Foreign Minister Mevlut Cavusoglu said on Tuesday.

 Haftar, the commander of the Libyan National Army, has left Moscow without signing a ceasefire agreement drafted at talks in Russia on Monday, the TASS news agency cited the Russian Foreign Ministry as saying on Tuesday.